willcrichton/simple-bind/README.md

 ## Issues

 This implementation just covers cases I've run in to, and is not exhaustive to all possible binds.
-If you finds a problem, feel free to submit an issue or a PR!
+If you find a problem, feel free to submit an issue or a PR!